Apply for an Internet Services Business License in Dubai

 The setup process follows a clear sequence:

-Reserve your company name and confirm activity code 6190.98 is included in your licence application
+Reserve your company name and confirm activity code 6190.98 is included in your license application

 Submit required documents, including passport copies for all shareholders and directors, a completed application form, and a business plan where requested